 To make the almond filling

-Place 250 grams (about 8.8 ounces) of dark chocolate in a large heatproof bowl, set over a pot of simmering water.
+Place 250 grams (about 8.8 ounces) of dark chocolate in a large heatproof bowl, and set over a pot of simmering water.
 Make sure the bottom of the bowl does not touch the water.

-When the chocolate is almost completely melted, remove from heat and stir to finish melting.
+When the chocolate is almost completely melted, remove it from heat and stir to finish melting.
 Note: If using a microwave, heat in 30 seconds intervals, stirring after each time increment.

-To this add the rest of the ingredients.
-More specifically, 4 tablespoons of unsweetened cocoa powder, ½ cup of warm honey, 1 teaspoon of anisette liqueur, 1 teaspoon of pure vanilla extract and one pound of roasted almonds.
+To this, add the rest of the ingredients.
+More specifically, 4 tablespoons of unsweetened cocoa powder, ½ cup of warm honey, 1 teaspoon of anisette liqueur, 1 teaspoon of pure vanilla extract, and one pound of roasted almonds.

 Stir to combine and set aside.

-In a small bowl, simply whisk together 1 room temperature egg with 1 tablespoon of water.
+To make the egg wash: Whisk together 1 room-temperature egg in a small bowl with 1 tablespoon of water.
 Set aside.

 To assemble these Italian honey cookies